 - The ability to create a Code of Practice with further standards for shared bicycle operations and/or to regulate other types of shared transport devices in the future, if required.

-The Government will monitor the effectiveness of the new laws before determining whether to regulate more standards for how share bikes are operated via a mandatory Code of Practice.
+The Government will monitor the effectiveness of the laws before determining whether to regulate more standards for how share bikes are operated via a mandatory Code of Practice.

 Meanwhile, councils, other impounding authorities and operators are encouraged to work collaboratively on issues such as user education, data sharing, preferred parking zones and parking exclusion zones.

-Information for the community about the new laws is available in the Share Bikes Community Factsheet and a New Rules for Share Bikes infographic.
+Information for the community about the new laws is available in the Share Bikes Community Factsheet and a New Rules for Share Bikes Infographic.
 Councils, other impounding authorities, bike user groups and other community groups may wish to upload these resources to their webpages, and/or share these on social media sites.